AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 Currently students in groups are indexed arbitrarily.
 For a future enhancement, we intend to list them in sorted name order for easier lookup.

 ### Marking the attendance of multiple students for multiple weeks at once
-Right now our attendance marking is done one student at a time, which can be time consuming for large classes.
-We intend to allow the function to mark multiple students' attendance at once for a more efficient experience.
-The command would be something like `mark-all-attendance g/GROUP w/WEEK n/PERSON1 [n/PERSON2 n/PERSON3 ...]`.
+Currently, `mark-attendance` only allows the attendance of a single student and for a single week to be marked.
+This can be time-consuming when marking attendance for larger classes.
+To make the experience more efficient, we plan to allow TAs to mark multiple students' attendance for multiple weeks at once.
+The command would look like `mark-all-attendance g/GROUP w/WEEK1[,WEEK2,WEEK3,...] n/PERSON1 [n/PERSON2 n/PERSON3 ...]`.

 ### Display groups that students are in
 When listing students currently, the list does not show which groups they are in.
 We plan to add this information in for this command so that tutors can see which group each student belongs to without going through all the groups he is in charge of.